Always include the CITY & STATE in an invitation to an event.

 You would not believe how many email invitations never mention a city.
 I am sure this must be happening everywhere.
 If your announcement is an invitation to an event, be sure to include this strategic information.

-Recently, I was corresponding with a museum in Delaware County.
+As an example, in 2009 I was corresponding with a museum in Delaware County.
 I had visions of the Chesapeake Bay and a short drive for people from Baltimore or Philadelphia.
 Eventually, I realized that they were in Indiana!
 Mental reset!

 Depending on how wide your email list extends, you might even ADD THE COUNTRY (e.g. Paris FRANCE versus Paris, Texas).